Skip to main content

 Gray Site Managers Turn Plans into Progress

-Nobody has greater insight into these inner workings than a Gray site manager.
+Nobody has greater insight into the inner workings of a construction site and how to stay safe and sound than a Gray site manager.
 To get a better sense of what a career in site management is all about, we spoke to several leaders on Gray sites across the country.

-“If you’re willing to work hard, the opportunity is there,” says senior site manager Brandon Ashley.
+“If you’re willing to work hard, the opportunity is there,” says Brandon Ashley, former senior site manager.
 “I started with Gray in 1999 doing concrete work.
 When a new project opened up in Alabama a few years later, Gray asked if I would be willing to travel.
-I jumped at the chance and have been busy ever since.”
+I jumped at the chance.
+In 2022, I was promoted to leader, field operations, but I learned a lot during my time as a site manager.”

 The role is one of the most demanding in the industry—handling simultaneous complex tasks, constant status updates, and shifting schedules are everyday fare—but it’s also one of the most rewarding.

-“Travel and constant communication are just part of the job,” adds Jody Boden, a Gray site manager currently on a large data center complex in Oregon.
-Jody has been with Gray for three years focused on site management in the Mission Critical market.
+“Travel and constant communication are just part of the job,” adds Jody Boden, a Gray site manager currently on a large data center project in Mississippi.
+Jody has been with Gray for five years focused on site management in the Mission Critical market.
 “I’m always on the move, and I easily get 100 emails and 50–60 phone calls a day.”

-“At the end of a project, all the hard work pays off,” says Brandon Melson, a Gray site manager for the last three years.
+“At the end of a project, all the hard work pays off,” says Gray Site Manager Brandon Melson, who has been with Gray for nine years.
 “To see a finished facility and know that you were a part of it from the ground up is very gratifying.”

 How would you define the responsibilities of a site manager?